SimDynamX/SpaceTeamsROS/README.md

 ### 4. Run the demo (Optional)

-Make sure that rosbridge is still running and start the ROSPoleBuggy sim.
+Make sure that rosbridge is still running and start the Competition sim.
 After choosing a pawn, open up linux another terminal run the example client:

 ```bash